6 Parameters and Estimates

 8. What is the standard error of \(\hat{\mu}\)?

-2. Our standard error is larger than the difference, so the chances of \(2\bar{X}-1\) being positive and throwing us off were not that small.
+- Our standard error is larger than the difference, so the chances of \(2\bar{X}-1\) representing a large margin are not small.
 We should pick a larger sample size.